Suci77github/Suci77github/README.md

 - 👋 Hi, I’m SUCINDARAN.S
-- Education:BE Electrical and Electronics and Engineering (First year) College: Government College of Engineering(IRTT formerly), Erode
+- Education : BE Electrical and Electronics and Engineering (First year).
+- College: Government College of Engineering(IRTT formerly), Erode.
+- Interested in Electrical and Computer application integrated Innovation.

 <!---
 Suci77github/Suci77github is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.